-- In response to changes in working practices and the introduction of new systems, for example to process pandemic grants, Internal Audit has advised on key internal controls that should be maintained through the identification of alternative controls and has been involved in the development of new systems. - The Information Governance Board is satisfied that Resources have followed the Information Governance operational arrangements in order to promote effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Information security incidents have continued to be monitored and considered for notification to the Information Commissioner's Office.
+- In response to changes in working practices and the introduction of new systems, for example to process pandemic grants, Internal Audit has advised on key internal controls that should be maintained through the identification of alternative controls and has been involved in the development of new systems. - The Information Governance Board is satisfied that Resources have followed the Information Governance operational arrangements to promote effective arrangements for the safe collection, storage, use and sharing of data, including processes to safeguard personal data. - Information security incidents have continued to be monitored and considered for notification to the Information Commissioner's Office.
 Throughout the period, the Council's Data Protection Officer provided advice and assistance to Resources in relation to meeting their obligations under UK General Data Protection Regulations (GDPR). - The system of internal financial control is based upon the Financial Regulations which set out the rules to ensure robust internal control over the council's finances.
-Control is maintained through regular management information, management supervision and a structure of delegation and accountability. - The cost of the pandemic on the council's budgets has been closely monitored and regular reports have been presented to the Senior Management Team and Committee. - External Audit of the Council's accounts is robust and a "clean audit certificate" was issued for 2020/2021. - Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring, and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
+Control is maintained through regular management information, management supervision and a structure of delegation and accountability. - The cost of the pandemic on the council's budgets has been closely monitored and regular reports have been presented to the Senior Management Team and Committee. - External Audit of the Council's accounts is robust and a "clean audit certificate" was issued for 2022/2023. - Through a well-established Performance Management Framework, the council has clearly defined processes in place for the identification, monitoring, and reporting of its objectives to ensure continued effectiveness and the achievement of Best Value.
 Progress is monitored and reported regularly to both managers and councillors.
 This includes areas of under-performance and the related improvement actions. - Trustees of the South Lanarkshire Charitable and Educational Trusts received independent legal training setting out their duties and responsibilities in ensuring that the trusts operate in a manner designed to benefit communities. - The Executive Director of Finance and Corporate Resources is a member of the Council's Senior Management Team and as such, is integral in all major decisions taken by the Council, and in material matters which are submitted to councillors for decision.
-This involvement fulfils the expectation of CIPFA in terms of the role of the Chief Financial Officer. - The Council has completed a self-assessment using the principles of the CIPFA Financial Management Code and an action plan has been developed for the remaining three principles, to allow us to further embed and develop our existing financial management controls and measures to provide continued comfort on financial resilience.
-In relation to financial resilience this will be included in a future Budget Strategy paper presented in 2022.
-The 2020/21 annual budget consultation approach has been embedded and options appraisal will continue to be embedded across the Council.
+This involvement fulfils the expectation of CIPFA in terms of the role of the Chief Financial Officer. - The Council previously completed a self-assessment using the principles of the CIPFA Financial Management Code identifying 3 areas to be progressed.
+Since then, the 2020/2021 annual budget consultation approach and a standard options appraisal process continue to be embedded across the Council, while our existing financial management controls and measures continue to provide comfort on the Council's financial management and resilience.
+This includes the preparation of a medium term strategy presented to members regularly as part of the annual budget process, providing members with the information required to assist budget planning.